In this section

 The type and nature of crime is constantly evolving.
 One of our challenges is keeping up to date with latest trends to provide the best overview of crime from all available sources.

-Measuring crime in the last year has continued to be challenging because of the on-going impact of the coronavirus (COVID-19) pandemic and government instructions to limit social contact.
-We have adapted both our data collection and the presentation of our statistics in response to the unfolding pandemic.
+Measuring crime over the last few years has been challenging because of the impact of the coronavirus (COVID-19) pandemic.
+We are continuing to adapt both our data collection and presentation of statistics in order to meet users' needs and provide the best overview of crime from all available sources.

 What have we done?